navigating-stories/orange-story-navigator/doc/widgets/tutorial1.md

 - Task: Load your dataset (in this case, 35 Dutch fairytales) for visual inspection.
 - Outcome: You will be able to visually inspect the text and make sure that your dataset is loaded correctly with the **Corpus viewer**.

-### Step 2: Preprocess the text
-Preprocessing prepares the corpus for further analysis.
-Here, you will remove stopwords and split the text into smaller units to focus on the important words.

-- Task: Use the **Preprocess Text* widget with default parameters to remove stopwords from the corpus.
-This step ensures that common but uninformative words (such as "de," "het" etc.) are excluded from the analysis.
-- Outcome: A cleaner version of the text that is ready for analysis.

-### Step 3: Wordcloud for initial inspection
-Now, you can visually inspect the most common words using a word cloud.

-- Task: Generate a Word Cloud from the preprocessed text.
-This widget provides a visual representation of word frequency.
-- Outcome: Words that appear frequently in the text will be displayed in larger fonts, helping you understand prominent themes in the dataset.

-### Step 4: Extract story elements
+### Step 2: Extract story elements
-Next, connect **Preprocess Text** to both the **elements** and **actors** widget.
+Next, connect **Corpus** to both the **elements** and **actors** widget.
 Remember, the elements widget is the 'motor' of the StoryNavigator which provides information on the texts on a token level, while the actors widget is used to extract the agents from the text.

 - Task: Extract story elements like characters and actions for further analysis.
 - Outcome: You now have access to story elements that are relevant to understanding agency.

-### Step 5: Identify actors and agency scores
+### Step 3: Identify actors and agency scores
 In this step, the Actors widget will allow you to focus on nouns and pronouns (actors) in the corpus and their roles in the narrative.
 By analyzing the subject and non-subject nouns and pronouns, you can infer agency.

 - Task: Use the Actors widget to directly observe which characters or entities (subject nouns, non-subject nouns, and pronouns) appear in the text.